 Charlie's also sells a Gordon barrel kit with 12.5" barrel that fits the Allen Engineering AEM5 suppressor.
 For those who wish to extend the use of their AEM5, that barrel is a good option.
 This matched set is a bit more military-correct, and the limited edition nature of the suppressor and the custom-made clamp and sleeve make this setup more expensive.
 The choice is simple: If you have a Mk12 and Ops Inc #12 style suppressor already, you should consider getting the 12.5" Gordon barrel kit.
 If you are building your own Gordon Carbine clone, and want the real deal, this is for you.

-Logistical note: As the matched set is tested together, the set will ship together to your local firearms dealer (with SOT license).
+Logistical note: The matched set is tested together, depending upon timing, the barrel may ship to you separately, or together with the suppressor to your local SOT gun dealer.

 For further reading, see Recoil Web's Guns of Black Hawk Down